 - Do not till the sod.
 Simply cover the soil and grass with a layer of newspapers, making sure they overlap to keep the previous plants covered.
 A layer of five or so pages thick should do.
 Avoid the slick magazines.

-- Cover the newspapers with a layer of peat moss or some similar organic material.
+- Cover the newspapers with a layer of 5"-6" of peat moss, straw or hay.

-- Alternate layers of peat and organic material until it gets to the desired thickness.
+- You can also alternate these layers until your pile gets to the desired thickness.

 - Water it until it's like a damp sponge.

-- After that you can start your plants, and you are lasagna gardening!
+- After that you can place your plants, and you are lasagna gardening!

 Good Green Thoughts....